bahamas10/node-xbox-hid-controller/README.md

 Mac OS X
 --------

-You must first installed this driver http://xhd.sourceforge.net/ for the original Xbox controller to be recognized by OS X.
+You must first installe this driver http://xhd.sourceforge.net/ for the original Xbox controller to be recognized by OS X.

-If you are running Mountain Lion, Mavericks, or above, you need to download this version of the driver specifically for it to work http://macman860.wordpress.com/2013/05/03/xbox-driver-for-mac-os-x-lion/
+**NOTE:** If you are running Mountain Lion, Mavericks, or above, you need to download this version of the driver specifically for it to work http://macman860.wordpress.com/2013/05/03/xbox-driver-for-mac-os-x-lion/